aaronstatic/stonks/README.md

 PORT=9333
 MONGO_DB="stonks"
 USER_COLLECTION="users"

-DEFAULT_USER="Temporary user ID until account management is implemented" POLYGON_API_KEY="A valid Polygon.io API key with Stocks Starter and Options Starter subscription" BYBIT_API_KEY="A ByBit API key if you want to sync DEFAULT_USER transactions from ByBit" BYBIT_API_SECRET="A ByBit Secret if you want to sync DEFAULT_USER transactions from ByBit" BYBIT_ACCOUNT="A ByBit Account ID if you want to sync DEFAULT_USER transactions from ByBit" BYBIT_OWNER="A ByBit Owner ID if you want to sync DEFAULT_USER transactions from ByBit" MAIN_CURRENCY="AUD"
-FINNHUB_API_KEY="A Finnhub API Key"
+POLYGON_API_KEY="A valid Polygon.io API key with Stocks Starter and Options Starter subscription" BYBIT_API_KEY="A ByBit API key if you want to sync transactions from ByBit" BYBIT_API_SECRET="A ByBit Secret if you want to sync transactions from ByBit" BYBIT_ACCOUNT="A Stonks Account ID to sync transactions from ByBit" BYBIT_OWNER="A Stonks Owner ID to sync transactions from ByBit" FINNHUB_API_KEY="A Finnhub API Key"

 LOGO_PATH="<Root folder>/client/public/logos"